AshrafMd-1/pupilfirst-sport-up/README.md

-# SportDash
+# Sport News

-A React app that can be used for your daily sports need
+A React app that can be used for your daily sports news

 ## Users can